The BEGINNING Evidence

 • Robert Jastrow, founder of NASA’s Goddard Institute of Space Studies said: “…astronomical evidence leads to a biblical view of the origin of the world.… the essential element in the astronomical and biblical accounts of Genesis is the same.”
 (Jastrow, God and the Astronomers, 14.)

 • Nobel Prize winners Penzias and Wilson add respectively: “The best data we have (concerning the Big Bang) are exactly what I would have predicted had I had nothing to go on but the five books of Moses, the Psalms and the Bible as a whole.”
-And,Certainly there was something that set it all off….
-I can’t think of a better theory of the origin of the universe to match Genesis.”
+And,Certainly there was something that set it all off … I can’t think of a better theory of the origin of the Universe to match Genesis.”

 • Mathematical physicist Frank Tipler: “From the perspective of the latest physical theories, Christianity is not a mere religion, but an experimentally testable science.”